SansGuidon/bookmarks/README.md

 * [Tomasz Cholewa](https://cloudowski.com/articles/10-differences-between-openshift-and-kubernetes/) - (2019) 10 most important differences between OpenShift and Kubernetes
 * [Sasha Jeltuhin](https://thenewstack.io/the-challenges-of-monitoring-kubernetes-and-openshift/) - (2018) The Challenges of Monitoring Kubernetes and OpenShift

+## Packer
+> Learn
+* [Anna Kennedy](http://annaken.github.io/testing-packer-builds-with-serverspec) - (2017) Testing Packer builds with Serverspec
+* [Terratest](https://terratest.gruntwork.io/) - is a Go library that provides patterns and helper functions for testing infrastructure, with 1st-class support for Terraform, Packer, Docker, Kubernetes, AWS, GCP, and more | Automated tests for your infrastructure code.
+* [Gruntwork](https://gruntwork.io/devops-resources/) - A collection of blog posts, talks, books, and checklists for learning about DevOps, AWS, Terraform, Docker, Packer, and more

 ## SecOps
 * [Pete Cheslock](https://blog.threatstack.com/how-to-create-a-security-minded-devops-organization-three-best-practices) - How to Create a Security-Minded DevOps Organization: Three Best Practices
 * [Chris Hill](https://medium.com/devopslinks/security-in-the-cloud-what-i-learned-when-aws-almost-billed-me-for-29-594-in-one-day-f234cbeb8100) - (2018) Security in the Cloud: What I learned when AWS (almost) billed me for $29,594 in one day.